5 Best Exercises For Men Over 40 (Do These Today!)

 Be careful not to grip the bar with a wide grip.
 The wider your hands are when performing a bench press, the more you put your shoulder joints in danger of injury.

-Lower the bar slowly and in a controlled motion.
-Keep you abs tight throughout the movement.
+4. Lower the bar slowly and in a controlled motion.
+Keep your abs tight throughout the movement.

 To keep your joints as safe as possible, substitute barbell overhead press with dumbbell overhead press.
 You’ll perform the movements the exact same way as above, except your shoulders and your elbows will be internally rotated a little bit.
 This gives you a little more flexibility with the movement and feels more natural on your body.